- What is auto-py-to-exe?

 'python'/'pip'/'auto-py-to-exe' is not recognised as an internal or external command, operable program or batch file.

 This occurs because the path that these executables are located in is not on your path; thus cmd doesn't know where to look for them.
-You need to add these paths to the PATH environment variable, to find these execute the correct command to find the path.
+You need to add these paths to the PATH environment variable so cmd knows where to look for the executable you are trying to execute.

 import os, sys # If 'python' is not recognised print (os.path.dirname(sys.executable)) # If 'pip'/'auto-py-to-exe'/... is not recognised print (os.path.dirname(sys.executable) + "\\Scripts")

-If you are using something older than Windows 10, setting the PATH environment variable will be a bit different.
+If you are using something older than Windows 10, setting the PATH environment variable will be a bit different than what is demonstrated in the video.
 If it is just one line, add a

 ;to the end and then paste the path after the